Para-abelian varieties and Albanese maps: Poincar e sheaves

 By abuse of notation, we simply say that $\shP$ is a Poincar\'e sheaf on $X\times T$.
-Such sheaves exist if the map $H^2(T,\GG_m) \ra H^2(X_T,\GG_m)$ is injective, by exactness of the sequence.
+Note that as customary, the product is formed over the base scheme $S$, such that $X\times T=X\times_ST$.
+Poincar\'e sheaves exist if the map $H^2(T,\GG_m) \ra H^2(X_T,\GG_m)$ is injective, by exactness of \eqref{leray serre}.
 This obviously holds if the structure map $\varphi:X\ra S$ has a section, or if the cohomology group $H^2(T,\GG_m)$ vanishes.
 In any case, Poincar\'e sheaves are unique up to preimages of invertible sheaves on $T$.